You are here

 PrEP may be right for you if you live, report or experience any of the below:

-1. You are a transgender woman or a man who has sex with men (MSM) and you are having condomless anal sex along with any of the following:
+1. You are a cis-or transgender man who has sex with men (MSM) or a transgender woman (TGW) and you are having condomless anal sex along with any of the following:

 - You had infectious syphilis or a bacterial sexually transmitted infection in the rectum (like chlamydia or gonorrhea), especially if diagnosed in the past 1year.